mirihara0523/PFAJar/README.md

 # Install from Release

-Download the most recent release for your OS from [mirihara0523-hue/PFAJar release](https://github.com/mirihara-hue/pfajar/releases).
+Download the most recent release from [mirihara0523/PFAJar release](https://github.com/mirihara-hue/pfajar/releases).

 # Attribution

-PFA Jar is maintained by [mirihara-hue](https://github.com/mirihara-hue).
+PFA Jar is maintained by [mirihara](https://github.com/mirihara-hue).
 It is derived from Mason Jar by Matt Jacobs (and Alec Soronow) at the Euiseok Kim Lab, used under the MIT License.
 See `pages/credits.html` for full attribution.